 Lewis’ conception of God, King explains, slowly moves from a cruel obstacle in Lewis’ first published work, Spirits in Bondage, to a gracious savior in the spiritual awakening captured in The Pilgrims Regress.
 King goes on to track how poems written throughout Lewis’ life enrich readings of his prose—from “The Apologist’s Evening Prayer” and Mere Christianity, to “Love’s as Warm as Tears” and A Grief Observed.

-For more posts about Lewis, see below:
+Grab the C.S.
+Lewis Collection today, or for more posts about Lewis, see below:

 - Look.
 Listen.
 Receive.
 C.S.
 Lewis on Reading